efea-umich/cse-593/main-project/project.typ

 The gender question offered a broader range of options to ensure inclusivity, including options for non-binary and "Other."
 Similarly, questions on dominant hand and the arm used for wearing a smartwatch were included to explore any potential patterns based on physical habits and user comfort.

 *Smartwatch Usage:*
-We specifically targeted participants who use smartwatches regularly, as the focus of the survey was on text-entry methods within this user group.
+We targeted user populations that would be more likely to use a smartwatch, such as students, as the focus of the survey was on text-entry methods within this user group.
 The question about smartwatch usage habits (e.g., fitness tracking, receiving notifications) helped us understand what features were most commonly used and how text-entry fit into their daily routines.

 === Distribution and Modes of Sending the Survey
 Once the final version of the survey was ready, we sought to maximize participant diversity by distributing the survey through a variety of channels: